FlorianRappl/single-spa-tractor-v2/README.md

 ### Performance

-Several performance optimizations could still be applied, however, in the out-of-the-box state with three micro frontends and multiple components / pages included we'll end up with a lighthouse score of 100/100, which is great.
+Several performance optimizations could still be applied, however, in the out-of-the-box state with three micro frontends and multiple components / pages included we'll end up with a lighthouse score of 89/100, which is decent, but not great.

 ![Lighthouse Score](./lighthouse.png)

 As a comparison a most lightweight SSR-only solution using the same codebase would be around 99/100.
 Another SPA sample that uses [Picard.js](https://picard.js.org/) with Native Federation ended up at 88/100.
 Using a full framework like [Piral](https://www.piral.io) (which also includes a much cleaner codebase and a more powerful routing engine) ends up at 100/100, too.

-Hence, independent if you use only Module Federation or a micro frontend framework like Piral - a good solution should give optimal performance.
+Replacing SystemJS with Module Federation gives you 2 more lighthouse points.
+So, there is potential in the right direction.

 ## How to run locally